vibhutivadje/ML/README.md

 Data transformation and machine learning will be used to create a model that will predict a salary when given years of experience, job type, college degree, college major, industry, and miles from a metropolis.

+The data for this model is relatively simplified as it has very few missing areas.
+The raw data consists of a dataset with the features listed above and their corresponding salaries.
+Twenty percent of this dataset was split into a test dataset with corresponding salaries so accuracy and error of the model can be determined.